Mangalore Air Quality Details

 ❓ Frequently Asked Questions about Mangalore Air Quality

-This AQI value was last updated on Oct.
-11, 2025, 5 a.m..
+This AQI value was last updated on March 9, 2026, 4 p.m..
 Air pollution levels can change rapidly, so our dashboard refreshes data at regular intervals (typically every 15–30 minutes) to provide the latest available readings from government and accredited stations.

 In Mangalore, PM2.5 (fine particulate matter smaller than 2.5 µm) is usually the primary culprit behind poor AQI readings.
 These tiny particles—emitted from vehicle exhaust, construction dust, industrial processes, and biomass burning—can penetrate deep into the lungs and bloodstream, posing substantial health risks, including respiratory and cardiovascular issues.